How to Become a Patient Service Representative

 Though not required in all facilities, graduates of an accredited medical assisting program (including practicum) might also consider pursuing the Certified Medical Assistant (CMA) certification through the American Association of Medical Assistants (AAMA).
 After a certification exam, CMAs must take continuing education courses in medical office administration and clerical skills to maintain their certification.

 - Be sure to properly prepare yourself for your certification exam.
 Because certification requires the administering and passing of an exam, you'll want to become familiar with the material that will be addressed.
 The AAMA offers practice exams in anatomy and physiology and medical terminology and can direct you to where you can take a CMA test review course.

 Step 3: Advance by Specializing

 Since patients are seen in a wide variety of medical settings, patient service representatives can use their skills in dentist offices, clinics, hospitals and optometrist offices.
-With several years of experience in a specific medical setting, a patient service representative can advance to a higher-level management position with more responsibilities.
+With several years of experience in a specific medical setting, a patient service representative can advance to a higher-level position with more responsibilities.